for every child, end AIDS

 Progress towards an AIDS-free generation

-Since 2000, thanks to the global effort of prevention of mother-to-child transmission (PMTCT) services led by UNICEF and its partners, there has been a rapid decline of approximately 66 per cent in new HIV infections among children aged 0–14.
+Since 2000, thanks to the global effort of prevention of mother-to-child transmission (PMTCT) services led by UNICEF and its partners, 2 million new infections in children have been averted.

 A huge leap has been made for children to grow up free of HIV but we cannot stop until it is a reality for every child, everywhere.